 - Theft, breaking and entering.

-If you do a criminal records check, you generally will not learn if they has had any moving violations, like:
+If you do a criminal records check, you generally will not learn if they have had any moving violations, like:

 - Speeding tickets.

 - Parking Tickets.

 - You have to be over the age of 21.

 - You have to possess a High School Diploma or GED

 - You have to be a US Citizen.

 - You have to pass a Criminal, Credit and Driving History background check.